-- e.
-Sick leave payout does not apply to any termination or separation other than regular retirement. - B. Personal Leave Days - 1.
-Faculty members shall be granted 16 hours of paid personal leave per academic year.
-A Request for Leave Form (found on the BearTrax site) is required to obtain approval for leaves of absence as provided by this Article. - 2.
-Except in emergencies, a personal day may be used at any time other than one day before or after a scheduled holiday, unless approved by the Department Chairperson. - 3.
+B. Personal Leave Days

+1. Faculty members shall be granted 16 hours of paid personal leave per academic year.
+A Request for Eleave Form (found on must be submitted for approval through the BearTrax system. site) is required to obtain approval for leaves of absence as provided by this Article.

+- 2. Except in emergencies, a personal day may be used at any time other than one day before or after a scheduled holiday, unless approved by the Department Chairperson.
+A personal day may not be used on a day immediately preceding or immediately following a scheduled holiday except in emergencies or when expressly approved by the Department Chairperson/School Director. - 3.
 Unused personal leave days shall not be carried forward to subsequent years. - 4.
-Personal leave shall be granted in four (4) hour increments. - C. Jury Duty or Court Summons - 1.
-The University shall grant leave with full pay to any faculty member who: - a.
+Personal leave shall be granted in four (4) hour increments.

+C. Jury Duty or Court Summons

+- 1. The University shall grant leave with full pay to any faculty member who: - a.
 Is summoned for court duty or jury duty by a court of competent jurisdiction; or - b.
-Is subpoenaed to appear before any court, commission, board or other legally construed body authorized by law to compel the attendance of witnesses where the employee is not a party to the action.

-- 2. Evidence in the form of a subpoena or other written court notification shall be presented to the Department Chairperson as far in advance as possible and forwarded to Human Resources for record-keeping purposes. - 3.
-Any compensation or reimbursement for jury duty or for court attendance compelled by subpoena, when such duty is performed during an employee's normal working hours shall be remitted to the University's Bursar Office. - D. Family Leave. - 1.
-Birth Leave.
+Is subpoenaed to appear before any court, commission, board or other legally construed body authorized by law to compel the attendance of witnesses where the employee is not a party to the action. - 2.
+Evidence in the form of a subpoena or other written court notification shall be presented to the Department Chairperson/School Director/Program Director as far in advance as possible and forwarded to Human Resources for record-keeping purposes. - 3.
+Any compensation or reimbursement for jury duty or for court attendance compelled by subpoena, when such duty is performed during an employee's normal working hours shall be remitted to the University's Bursar Office.

+D. Family Leave.

+- 1. Birth Leave.
 Available sick leave may be used for any temporary disability associated with childbirth, both pre-natal and postpartum.
 Such leave shall be treated in the same manner as all other use of sick leave. - 2.
 Family care.
 Available sick leave may be used for the purpose of providing care for a newborn child, newly adopted child, or care of an immediate family member. - 3.
 Family leave runs concurrent with Family Medical Leave (FML).
-Faculty members eligible for FML must certify for such leave with the Department of Human Resources. - E. Military Leave. - 1.
-A faculty member who is a member of the Ohio organized militia or members of other reserve components of the armed forces of the United States, including the Ohio National Guard is entitled to be paid military leave in accordance with Ohio law. - 2.
-To be eligible for this leave and in accordance with federal and state law, the faculty member is expected to provide the order or written statement from the appropriate military commander to his/her Department Chairperson which shall be forwarded to Human Resources. - F. Paid Professional Leaves. - 1.
-A paid professional leave may be partial or full and requires advance approval from the Provost. - 2.
-The primary purpose of paid professional leave is faculty development: advancing the academic competence of faculty members and enhancing their contribution to the University in teaching, scholarship, commercialization, and service. - 3.
+Faculty members eligible for FML must certify for such leave with the Department of Human Resources.

+E. Military Leave.

+1. A faculty member who is a member of the Ohio organized militia or a members of another reserve components of the armed forces of the United States, including the

+Ohio National Guard, is entitled to be paid military leave in accordance with Ohio law.

+2. To be eligible for this leave and in accordance with federal and state law, the faculty member shall is expected to provide the order or written statement from the appropriate military commander to his/her Department Chairperson/School Director/Program Director, which shall be forwarded to Human Resources.

+F. Paid Professional Leaves.

+- 1. A paid professional leave may be partial or full and requires advance approval from the Provost. - 2.
+The primary purpose of paid professional leave is faculty development that: advancesing the academic competence of faculty members and enhancesing their contribution to the University in teaching, scholarship, commercialization, and service. - 3.
 A faculty member requesting tuition reimbursement with a partial leave (reduced work load) or a full professional leave will continue to receive pay and University-provided benefits.
 The tuition reimbursement payment will be in accordance with Article 16.
-If a faculty member returns mid-semester or later, he/she may be assigned modified duties by the Department Chairperson or Dean.
+If a faculty member returns mid-semester or later, they he/she may be assigned modified duties by the Department Chairperson, School Director/Program Director, or Dean.